cdown/psi-notify/README.md

 using [PSI](https://facebookmicrosites.github.io/psi/).

-This can help you to identify misbehaving applications on your machine before they start to severely impact system responsiveness.
+This can help you to identify misbehaving applications on your machine before they start to severely impact system responsiveness, in a way which `MemAvailable` or other metrics cannot.

 ## Features